Vulnerability

 A mental health crisis means that someone may need urgent help with their mental health - such as suicidal feelings, self-harm, panic attacks, flashbacks, hypomania or mania, or psychosis (such as paranoia or hearing voices).

-If someone is having suicidal thoughts, they can:
+If someone is having suicidal thoughts or self harm, they can: